oneapi-src/level-zero-spec/scripts/core/INTRO.md

     - They are provided as the first member of every structure passed to the driver.

 ${"##"} Error Handling
+The following rules are followed in order to maximize robustness and security:
 - all functions are gaurenteed to never throw exceptions or fail silently.
 - all functions return ::${x}_result_t.
+- all function parameters are validated prior to execution to ensure implementation compatibility.

 ${"##"} Multithreading
 In order to eliminate the usage of thread-locks by the implementation, the following design philosophies are adopted: